NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ![](images/artwork9.png)

-10. Now open the Button-and-Light schematic and select Library-> use.
+10. Now open the Button-and-Light schematic and select `Library-> use`.
 After this search and open the library Logos.lbr or the library where you saved the logo.

 ![](images/artwork10.png)